AtlanticOER Mini Logo

 • The CAAL-CBPA Executive Director ensures announcements are placed on the AtlanticOER website and shared via other communication channels as appropriate

 • Funds will be disbursed to the lead applicant’s institutional grants office, or equivalent, unless otherwise indicated.
-The Grant funds will be sent as one lump sum to a single CAAL-CBPA institution, so if multiple CAAL-CBPA institutions are represented in the application, the applicants will designate to which institution the money is to be sent.
+The Grant funds will be sent as one lump sum to a single publicly funded post-secondary institution in the Atlantic region, so if multiple institutions are represented in the application, the applicants will designate to which institution the money is to be sent.
 The CAAL-CBPA Executive Director will coordinate this process once the competition results have been announced

 • A report will be filed with the CAAL-CBPA Executive Director within two months of the completion of the project or two years after receiving the grant, whichever is the shorter time period